ava-labs/avalanchego/vms/platformvm/warp/README.md

 - `signers` encodes a BitSet of which validators' signatures are included
 - `signature` is an aggregated BLS Multi-Signature of the Unsigned Message

 BitSet Signatures are verified within the context of a specific P-Chain height.
-At a specific P-Chain height, the PlatformVM can serve a canonically ordered validator set for the source subnet.
+At a specific P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet.
 The signers BitSet encodes which validators' signature was included.
 A 1 at index i in `signers` claims that a signature from the validator at index i in the canonical validator set is included in the aggregate signature.

 The BitSet tells the verifier which BLS Public Keys should be aggregated to verify the Warp Message.